 The EFC will now be known as the Student Aid Index (SAI), and here’s why it’s changing.

-Over the years, colleges have used the EFC as a tool to help them determine how much financial aid students and their families should be awarded.
-Parents and students use EFC calculators to help them plan for college and figure out how much they might have to pay compared to how much they will receive in need-based financial aid.
+Over the years, colleges have used the EFC as a tool to help them determine how much financial aid to offer students and their families.
+Parents and students often used EFC calculators to help them plan for college and figure out how much they might have to pay compared to how much they will receive in need-based financial aid.

-You might end up paying more or less than your EFC depending on how much aid you’re offered from a given college, in what form, and which aid you accept.
+You might end up paying more or less than your SAI depending on how much aid you’re offered from a given college, in what form, and which aid you accept.

-The hope is that changing the name to Student Aid Index will help dispel the confusion and discourage families from thinking that their SAI is the exact number of what they’ll have to pay for college.
+The hope is that changing the name to Student Aid Index will help dispel the confusion and discourage families from thinking that their SAI is the exact cost that they’ll have to pay for college.

 A Simpler FAFSA Form with Fewer Questions